 The iLimb Digits is special, said Bauer, for its lifelike joints.
 It grips like human digits, slowly or briskly, adjusting pressure to clasp an iPhone, peck a keyboard or lug a 50-pound suitcase.

 Marcus Sergius was a warrior.
-Without the iron hand to hold his shield, he couldn't really be himself.
+Without the iron hand to hold his shield, he couldn't

 Could Berset say the same?